ESF-Works

 • To ensure that integration begins from the day of arrival.

-• To promote integration as a two-way process shared by the newly arrived and the host community.
+• To promote integration is a two-way process shared by the newly arrived and the host community.

 • To provide preparation for the labour market as this is crucial to successful integration.

-• To inform asylum seekers that they have the right to work, volunteer, train and study.
+• To inform asylum seekers of that they have the right to work, volunteer, train and study.

-• To ensure that asylum seekers are eligible for ESOL courses from the day of their claim.
+• To ensure asylum seekers be eligible for ESOL courses from the day of their claim.

-• To provide a person-centred, online personal development plan, to recognise the skills and expertise that individual asylum seekers may have.
+• To provide a person-centered, online Personal Development Plan, to recognize the skills and expertise individual asylum seekers may have.

-• To provide mechanisms for engaging asylum seekers in worthwhile and therapeutic activities while waiting for a decision.
+• To provide mechanisms for engaging asylum seekers in worthwhile and therapeutic activities whilst waiting for a decision.

 • To provide asylum seekers with placements, training and language provision that builds on their skills and experience.

-• To provide volunteering, which aids wellbeing and enables asylum seekers to contribute to society.
+• To provide volunteering aids wellbeing and enables asylum seekers to contribute to society.

 • To promote volunteering benefits to organisations, individuals and communities.